 3. Spray Foam

 Spray foams are classified as open or closed cells.
 Open-cell foam has air holes within and takes up more area per pound.
 The foam expands to fill and seal the spaces.
-CCF has a higher R-value and is more common.
-That’s why we prefer glass wool batts over spray foam.
+To install this kind of insulation, contacting a professional installer of insulation Houston is a must to ensure that the work is done properly.

 Blown-in VS. Batts